achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 * Former detective turned private investigator; later chief of police in LaBorde, Texas
 * Friend and patron to Hap and Leonard; has them do legwork for his cases
-* Wounded in the leg, is debilitated for a long time, eventually reovers but should be consdidered to have the lame hindrance
+* Wounded in the leg, is debilitated for a long time, eventually recovers but should be considered to have the lame hindrance
 * Troubled married life after her cheated on is wife
 * Is not intimidated by Leonard